cresset-template/cresset/README.md

 Their environment variables and other settings may also be different.

 ### Word of Caution
+When using build images such as `pytorch_source:build_torch-v1.9.1` as a build cache for creating new training images, the user must re-specify all build arguments (variables specified by ARG and ENV using --build-arg) of all previous layers.

+Otherwise, the default values for these arguments will be given to the Dockerfile and a cache miss will occur because of the different input values.

+This will both waste time rebuilding previous layers and, more importantly, cause inconsistency in the training images due to environment mismatch.

-The `BUILDKIT_INLINE_CACHE` must be given to an image to use it as a cache later.
+The `BUILDKIT_INLINE_CACHE` must also be given to an image to use it as a cache later.
 See https://docs.docker.com/engine/reference/commandline/build/#specifying-external-cache-sources for more information.

-Not doing so will both waste time rebuilding previous layers and cause inconsistency in the training images due to environment mismatch.

 ## Advanced Usage
-The `Makefile` provides the `build-torch-full` command for advanced usage.
+The `Makefile` provides the `*-full` commands for advanced usage.

+`make all-full CC=YOUR_GPU_CC TRAIN_NAME=train_cu102` will create
+`pytorch_source:build_torch-v1.9.1-ubuntu18.04-cuda10.2-cudnn8-py3.9`
+and `pytorch_source:train_cu102` by default.

+These images can be used for training/deployment on CUDA 10 devices such as the GTX 1080Ti.

 ### Specific CUDA Version
 Set `CUDA_VERSION`, `CUDNN_VERSION`, and `MAGMA_VERSION` to change CUDA versions.